 BDB Theological Dictionary resolutely states that this noun must convey sexual pleasure, but - even though here at Abarim Publications we surely hope that Sarah had a lot of it - Sarah's recorded pleasure was in finally giving birth to a child, not in the making of one.

-Another derivative is the adjective עדין (adin), which the prophet Isaiah applies to a personification of Babylon's daughter (47:8).
-In searching for an English word that would describe a woman endowed with this adjective, BDB Theological Dictionary and HAW Theological Wordbook of the Old Testament choose for voluptuous, but - even though here at Abarim Publications we have no objection whatsoever to women being voluptuous - the text merely implies Babylon to be delightful, much rather like the woman portrayed by Ezekiel (16:10-14).
+Another derivative is the adjective עדין ('adin), which the prophet Isaiah applies to a personification of Babylon's daughter (Isaiah 47:8).
+In searching for an English word that would describe a woman endowed with this adjective, BDB Theological Dictionary and HAW Theological Wordbook of the Old Testament choose for voluptuous, but - even though here at Abarim Publications we have no objection whatsoever to women being voluptuous - the text merely implies Babylon to be delightful, much rather like the woman portrayed by Ezekiel (Ezekiel 16:10-14).
 Most modern versions of the Bible translate this adjective with variants of either pleasurable or sensual, but others (Young) read luxurious.

 Other derivatives or related words are:

 - The masculine noun מעדן (ma'adan), meaning delight (to be given to the soul - Proverbs 29:17) or eatable delicacies (Genesis 49:20, Lamentations 4:5).